mygearstationcom/Powerball-and-Megamillion-Predictor/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Highlight the data columns, copy to a new sheet, <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Click on the new sheet and save as megamillions.csv<br>

+# What did I accomplish or failed to accomplish?
+I was attempting to use the historical data from the csv files to predict upcoming combinations that were likely based on the previous occurances of those numbers.
+I have not totally been convinced that my objective is being accomplished.I will revisit.
+AI suggest that I should use a pivot table in my favorite spreadshhet program.<br>
+Yeah, even AI keeps harping on the bad choice to even buy tickets and the RANDOMNESS of the draw so any predition is futile.<br>
+BUT - IT's FUN to try!!!.<br>
+Here's a quote from an AI :<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<q><strong>Illusion of Control:</strong> Systems like "weighted prediction" often create an illusion of control or exploit the human tendency to see<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;patterns where none exist (e.g., "hot" and "cold" numbers).
+In reality, these patterns are a result of chance.</q><br>
+The code that I present is then a "<i>RESULT OF CHANCE!</i>" its accuracy is yet to be determined :frowning: or :smiley:!
 # Good luck and DO NOT BLAME ME FOR ANY LOSSES!
 I AM NOT RESPONSIBLE FOR YOUR ACTIONS and/or ANY LOSSES or GAINS that YOU MIGHT INCUR.